3-ark/InsightPage-userguide/README.md

 Welcome to the InsightPage application!
 This guide will help you understand its features and how to use them effectively.

-## ✨ What's New?

-This guide has been updated to include the latest powerful features added to InsightPage:

-*   **Advanced AI Capabilities**: InsightPage now has a `Smart Dispatcher` that can understand complex, multi-step tasks.
-It can create a plan and use a suite of tools (like Wikipedia search, web search, and a content fetcher) to execute it, giving you more comprehensive and intelligent answers.
-*   **Full Data Backup & Recovery**: You can now export your entire InsightPage dataset—including all notes, chat histories, and settings—into a single file for backup.
-You can easily import this file to restore your data on any machine.
-*   **Enhanced Note-Taking**:
-    *   **Full-Page Notes**: Open any note in a new browser tab for a spacious, focused writing and viewing experience.
-    *   **AI-Powered Editing**: Ask the AI to edit your notes directly from the side panel!
-You'll see a beautiful "diff" view of the changes in the full-page note editor, where you can accept or reject the AI's suggestions.
-    *   **Q&A With Your Notes**: Select multiple notes and ask questions about their content.
-The AI will use the selected notes as context to give you precise answers based on your own information.

 ## Table of Contents

 *   [Overview](#1-overview)